johnjiangtw0804/johnjiangtw0804/README.md

 Hello, My name is Jonathan Jiang.
 I'm a software engineer with a focus on backend development and DevOps/SRE.
 My expertise lies in cloud computing and backend development.
 I just graduated from SJSU with a master degree in computer science.
 I'm passionate about building software as it bridges the gap between virtual environments and the real world 🌎

-🔭 I’m currently working on
-...
-SO MANY

 <!--
 **johnjiangtw0804/johnjiangtw0804** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.